potblitd/DigiLog-Clock/README.md

 </p>

 ### Assembly
-First of all, the 8 servo motors are inserted into their respective holes in the mounting plate and are fixed with small M2 screws.
+The 8 servo motors are inserted into their respective holes in the mounting plate and are fixed with small M2 screws.
 Then, the pointers can be positioned on the turning gear of the servos by sliding them on like a hat.
 This design is not exactly fitting so the pointers are not perfectly aligned with each other.
-After soldering all the components to the PCB, it is put together with the mechanical plates by 20 and 25 mm long M3 standoffs.
+After soldering all the components to the PCB, it is mounted onto the plates.
 In this configuration, the PCB is facing outwards where the SG90 cables go around the edges to connect into the PWM driver.
-By turning the PCB inwards and using longer standoffs, the connection cables stay inside the border outline, forming a compact and closed assembly.
+By turning the PCB inwards, the connection cables stay inside the border outline, forming a more compact and closed assembly.

 <p align="center">
   <img src="images/assembly-back.JPG" height="150" />